Big city living isn’t for everyone–but at the same time, urban areas certainly have their perks.

 We’ll tell you what makes each of these 10 Pittsburgh ‘burbs better than the rest–but first, a bit about our methodology.

-How We Determined The Best Suburbs Around Pittsburgh
+How We Determined The Best Suburbs Around Pittsburgh for 2018

 Figuring out the best ‘burbs around Pittsburgh was pretty simple; we just needed to list several things that people like, and then find out which cities have the most of those things.